Home » Healthy Nutrition » Healthy Diets

 Gluten-free

 First, let’s look at why having gluten-free products is important.
 Gluten isprotein that exists naturally in grains like wheat, rye, barley and their crossbreeds.Eliminating it from your diet isn’t necessarily healthier.
-However, people with celiac disease cannot eat gluten.
+However, people with celiac cannot eat gluten.
 The protein attacks the lining of their small intestines, which results in nutrients being improperly absorbed, and this can lead to other diseases like anemia, osteoporosis or diabetes.

-Rhonda Kane, a registered dietitian and consumer safety officer at the FDA, discusses who really needs to eat gluten-free products (and who doesn’t) in an article called “A Glimpse at ‘Gluten-Free’ Food Labeling” on the ’s website:
+Rhonda Kane, a registered dietitian and consumer safety officer at the FDA, discusses who really needs to eat gluten-free products (and who doesn’t) in an article called “A Glimpse at ‘Gluten-Free’ Food Labeling” on the FDA’s website:

 “Eating gluten-free is not meant to be a diet craze, it’s a medical necessity for those who have celiac disease.
 There are no nutritional advantages for a person not sensitive to gluten to be on a gluten-free diet,” Kane says.
 “Those who are not sensitive to gluten have more flexibility and can choose from a greater variety of foods to achieve a balanced diet.”